Whyke Community Orchard

 How to get there:

-Whyke Community Orchard is off Exton Road in Whyke; please park on Exton Road.
-PO19 8BA.
+By car: Whyke Community Orchard is off Exton Road in Whyke; please park on Exton Road PO19 8BA.
 There is housing in front of the orchard at Shone Court, with a new postcode PO19 8FT.
 Disabled access is from Shone Court.

 Take this footpath, or twitten, and walk towards the bypass traffic noise.
 You'll be following the eastern boundary of the High School which leads south to the A27 bypass.